At a Glance

 Recognizing that the maintenance and protection of these resources would require a clear understanding of the park’s ecosystems, Colorado Parks and Wildlife turned to Biohabitats to conduct research and field studies on a representative area comprising 6,800 acres.
 Ecosystems targeted for the study included streams and riparian areas, alpine lakes and meadows, conifer and aspen forests, and rare montane sand dunes.

 Biohabitats’ field work included vegetation community mapping, vegetation monitoring plots, noxious weed mapping, geology and soils feature identification, and water resources assessment.
 After analyzing the field data, Biohabitats developed a resource stewardship plan.
-The plan not only established natural resource maintenance goals; it also recommended strategies to achieve those goals and methods to use for monitoring progress.
+The plan established natural resource maintenance goals and recommended strategies to achieve those goals and methods to use for monitoring progress.